Change iMessage settings in Messages on Mac

 To change these settings, choose Messages > Settings, then click iMessage.
-If you’re not signed in to iMessage, enter your Apple ID and password, then click Next.
+If you’re not signed into iMessage, enter your Apple ID and password, then click Next.
 If you forgot your Apple ID or password, or if you need to create an Apple ID, click “Forgot password?” and follow the on-screen instructions.

 Sign out and stop receiving messages on your Mac.

 Store your messages in iCloud so that you can see the same messages on all devices if you use Messages on more than one device.

 For more details, see Set up iCloud for Messages on all your devices.

 Update your Mac so that all your texts from your other Apple devices appear.